Photography, Trump, the Manipulation of Public Sentiment, and the Phantasmagoria of Politics

 Aaron Schuman in conversation with David Levi Strauss on his book, Co-Illusion, which features work by both Susan Meiselas and Peter van Agtmael

-David Levi Strauss’ new book, Co-Illusion: Dispatches from the End of Communication, published by The MIT Press, examines ‘iconopolitics’, the wavering integrity of images, and the manipulation of mass communication via ‘dispatches from the epicentre of [America’s] constitutional earthquake’.
+David Levi Strauss’ book, Co-Illusion: Dispatches from the End of Communication, published by The MIT Press in March 2020, examines ‘iconopolitics’, the wavering integrity of images, and the manipulation of mass communication via ‘dispatches from the epicentre of [America’s] constitutional earthquake’.
 Along the trail of America’s recent political rampages Strauss crossed paths with Magnum photographers Susan Meiselas and Peter van Agtmael, also documenting Republican and Democratic Conventions and the state of contemporary American politics.
 Their images from the front lines of media manipulation are woven throughout the book’s texts.
-Here, artist, writer and curator, Aaron Schuman discusses the book with Strauss.
+Below, artist, writer and curator, Aaron Schuman discusses the book with Strauss.

 Aaron Schuman: To start, how did this project begin?